dzeke/ColoradoRiverCoding/README.md

 # Colorado River Coding

 Small and bigger coding efforts to support Colorado River work.
+See Contents #1-20 below.

 Most of these efforts are beginning coding efforts and works in progress.
 Find current versions at https://github.com/dzeke/ColoradoRiverCoding.